Stock market today: Global stocks and Wall Street futures mixed after US inflation cools - ExBulletin

 India’s Sensex added 0.2% to 63,244.17.
 New Zealand fell while Singapore and Bangkok advanced.

-Traders hope the US economy can avoid a recession even after the Fed raised its benchmark lending rate to a 16-year high to quell runaway inflation by cooling business activity.
+Traders hope the US economy can avoid a recession even after the Fed raised its key rate to a 16-year high to quell runaway inflation by cooling business activity.

 Tuesday’s inflation reading prompted traders to raise bets that the Fed won’t announce any changes to interest rates.
 It would be the first monthly meeting in more than a year without a rate hike.